OSInside/kiwi/doc/source/working_with_kiwi/xml_description.rst

   of the project `$PROJECT` available on the Open Build Service (OBS).
 By default KIWI will look for projects on `build.opensuse.org
   <https://build.opensuse.org>`_, but this can be overridden using the
-  runtime configuration file.
+  runtime configuration file (see :ref:`The Runtime Configuration File<working-with-kiwi-runtime-configuration-file>`).
   Note that it is not possible to add repositories using the `obs://` path from **different** OBS instances (use direct URLs to the :file:`.repo` file instead in this case).

-..
-FIXME:
-   add this back: .. (see :ref:`The Runtime Configuration File<working-with-kiwi-runtime-configuration-file>`)

 - `obsrepositories:/`: special path only available for builds using the Open Build Service.
 The repositories configured for the OBS project in